-We continue to provide excellent service to our military customers with most NATO nations using our airfield and facilities, most notably the RAF, USAF and the Royal Canadian Air Force, which recently celebrated its 80th anniversary of a connection with Prestwick, now firmly established at the Airport.
-The Airport has a reputation for hosting and supporting key events and in recent months we supported a NATO exercise in Germany and this a credit to our staff who delivered excellent service.
-With the ongoing war in Ukraine we expect this activity to continue and we will invest in facilities to support our military customers.
+Our long history of servicing military customers continues with most nations operating aircraft using our airfield and facilities, most notably the RAF, USAF and the Royal Canadian Air Force (RCAF) which last year celebrated its 80th anniversary of its connection with Prestwick.
+The Airport has a reputation for hosting and supporting key training events and last year we successfully supported a NATO training exercise held in Germany, which was a credit to our staff who delivered excellent operational service.
+We continue to build on these relationships and supporting the UK's defence capabilities in the future.